Jiaqi0987/Estimated-covariate/README.md

-This folder contains the code for the pilot-fixed and CV-only simulation runs, plus plotting scripts for the generated results.
+This github repo contains the code for the pilot-fixed and CV-only simulation runs, plus plotting scripts for the generated results.

 The core estimator/function files are copied from the working simulation folder and should be treated as source files: